Mathnerd314/stroscot/docs/Commentary/Compiler-Library.rst

 * Python `1 <https://github.com/python/cpython/tree/master/Modules>`__ `2 <https://github.com/python/cpython/tree/master/Lib>`__ (PSFv2)
 * `Zig <https://github.com/ziglang/zig/tree/master/lib/std>`__ (MIT)
-*
 * Slate `1 <https://github.com/briantrice/slate-language/tree/master/src/core>`__ `2 <https://github.com/briantrice/slate-language/tree/master/src/lib>`__ `3 <https://github.com/briantrice/slate-language/tree/master/src/i18n>`__ (MIT)

+We don't just copy wholesale, rather we look for what libraries agree on (commonalities), what is unique to one library (innovations), and what libraries overlap but disagree on (competition).
+Commonalities and innovations are fairly straightforward, they can just be adopted.
+But if there are multiple competing solution to a problem, then we have to look at experience reports as to which solution is best, and create a new solution with the best parts of each.

-Also, the proposals of the various languages are really useful, as they encapsulate changes and include motivation as to why the change was made.
+The proposals of the various languages can be useful, as they include motivation as to why the library was designed that way.
 An aspect of the library might simply be a historical "accident" from the initial design, but a proposal is always a deliberate design choice.
 Even the rejected proposals are useful as they indicate language/library "smells", areas that could use improvement.

 * `GHC <https://github.com/ghc-proposals/ghc-proposals/pulls>`__
 * `Python <https://github.com/python/peps>`__.
 The repo includes almost all proposals, but there are a few stray PRs: